sybrew/the-seo-framework/readme.txt

 	* The description example field now better reflects the actual output.
 	* The admin JS file is now much smaller (~30%) and includes several performance optimizations.
 	* Added a notification in the Home Page metabox when WPML is active that it should be configured on the applicable pages.
-	/
 	* Private and Password Protected posts and pages now recieve special treatment:
 		1. They're always marked "noindex".
 		1. Their auto-generated description is now disabled.
-	* TODO Header, Site Icon and Site Logo images are now downsized if the image is exceeding 1500px in either height or width (or both).
-	/	* 2.9.0
-	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
-		* 2.9.0
 * **Updated:**
 	/
 	* TODO Translation POT file.
-	* All previous automated description and TODO Schema.org transients have been invalidated.
+	* All previous automated description, sitemap and Schema.org transients have been invalidated.
 		* Old caches will automatically be cleaned from the database.
 		* New caches will automatically be set up.
 This might cause a small performance hit after the update, which should automatically be resolved.
 	* Upon updating this plugin, the old term metadata (The SEO Framework 2.6.6 and lower) will be removed.